MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-entity-lookup.md

 ## Add advanced relationship behavior

-While building a one-to-many or a many-to-many relationship, you can also set advanced behaviors.
+While building a one-to-many or a many-to-one relationship, you can also set advanced behaviors.

 ![Advanced behavior](./media/data-platform-cds-newrelationship/advanced-1.png "Advanced behavior")